 For information on fees or to register for a session, please complete the Enquiry Form below.

 VACCHO’s Open Sessions of Introduction to Aboriginal Cultural Safety are open to all individuals or groups of less than 10 people.

-To register, select your preferred date and get in touch!
+To register, select your preferred date in 2024 and get in touch!